-Bi-weekly-tTechnical assistance visits (consultation, coaching and mentoring) shall be planned and purposeful and logged within the First Steps Data Collection (FSDC) System-shall be planned and purposeful-with summary data logged-no less than monthly.
+Technical assistance visits (consultation, coaching and mentoring) shall be planned, purposeful, and logged within the First Steps Data Collection (FSDC) System no less than monthly.
 These visits, which may span several hours in duration and entail multiple individual classroom visits, may be supplemented (but not replaced) by additional phone consultation and/or shorter drop-in visits.
 Two or more visits to the same site on a single day shall be considered a single visit of increased duration.
 In the event that topical, on-site consultation may be appropriately considered for provider training credit through the CCCCD, TA staff shall take responsibility for the advanced submission of all appropriate training outlines.

-First Steps Partnerships offering QE strategies may choose to provide limited, periodic TA to non-QE centers provided: 1) these services are supplemental to the standard QE programming described herein; 2) the consultation provided addresses the attainment of specific goals (such as NAEYC accreditation, maintenance of previous QE gains, etc.); 3) these services support First Steps 4K or other publicly-funded early care and education programs; and 4) no QE grant funds are provided to these centers.
+SC First Steps Partnerships offering QE strategies may choose to provide limited, periodic TA to non-QE centers provided: 1) these services are supplemental to the standard QE programming described herein; 2) the consultation provided addresses the attainment of specific goals (such as NAEYC accreditation, maintenance of previous QE gains, etc.); 3) these services support First Steps 4K or other publicly-funded early care and education programs; and 4) no QE grant funds are provided to these centers.